- Emma Rogers

 - BPP Manchester, BPTC – “Outstanding” (2017)

 - Baron Dr Ver Heyden de Lancey Prize, Middle Temple (2017)

 - Civil Litigation

 Lujzka successfully completed her pupillage under the supervision of Charles Prior, becoming a member of Chambers in 2018.
-She is developing a common law practice focussing primarily on personal injury and other civil litigation.

 Whilst her practice is predominantly civil and personal injury, she has also acted as junior counsel in a High Court family matter.